How to Manage Your Dog’s Weight in a Safe and Healthy Fashion

 2.Read the Dog Food Label

 Do you know what’s in your dog’s food?
 Read the label for ingredients.
 If it includes a bunch of items you can’t pronounce, then it’s probably not very healthy.
-Look for options with lots of fresh and natural ingredients.
+Look for options with lots of fresh and natural ingredients such as raw pet food.
 It’ll cost a bit a more, but it’s well worth it.

 3.Use Portion Control